the-bruz/Recipes-and-Ratings-Analysis/README.md

   The observed test statistic for the test is around 0.13, and the p value is 2.7%.
 Since the p value is higher than the significance level, the null hypothesis is not rejected.

   Therefore, the missingness of `description` **does not depend on** the carbohydrates of recipes.

+## Hypothesis Testing

+After all the work, it is time to verify the initial problem: Do people generally prefer high calorie foods or low calorie ones?

+Again, a rigorous hypothesis test is proposed with the following setup:

+* Null Hypothesis: The calories and average rating of recipes are not related.
+* Alternative Hypothesis: Average ratings for recipes without high calories are higher than the ones with high calories.
+* Test Statistic: Difference between mean of avg ratings of recipes with high calories (more than the 4/5 of the recipes) and that of the other recipes.
+* Significance Level: 5%

+The observed test statistic for the test is around -0.02, and the p value is 0.0%.
+Since the p value is lower than the significance level, the null hypothesis is rejected.
+It is more likely that people generally prefer food without high calories rather than the ones with high calories.

+A figure is produced to show the test result, the red line is the position of the observed statistic:

+<iframe src="assets/fig6.html" width=600 height=600 frameBorder=0></iframe>